Self-supervised Auxiliary Learning for Graph Neural Networks via Meta-Learning: Experiments

-To evaluate the benefits from various combinations of the auxiliary tasks described above in node classification on IMDB, we compare our \textbf{SELAR} with standard multi-task learning (denote as \textbf{MTL}).
+To evaluate the benefits of our method in various combinations of the auxiliary tasks described above in node classification on IMDB, we compare our \textbf{SELAR} with standard multi-task learning (denoted as \textbf{MTL}).
 We conducted experiments all base models based on six auxiliary tasks: \textbf{Degree}, node degree prediction; \textbf{Distance}, pairwise node distance prediction; \textbf{PageRank}, PageRank score prediction; \textbf{Clustering}, node clustering label prediction; \textbf{Partition}, graph partitioning label prediction; \textbf{Mata-path}, meta-path prediction proposed in Section~\ref{meta-path-prediction}.

-Table~\ref{tab:multiple} shows that employing multiple auxiliary tasks could benefit to various extents.
-It seems to work well by employing auxiliary tasks that are known to learn transferable representations.
-As we expected, in combinations of multiple auxiliary tasks, SELAR consistently outperforms most base models trained by MTL.
-For instance, SELAR provides more optimized auxiliary learning resulting in 1.5\%, 2.9\%, 2.9\% and 3.3\% improvement on GIN, GTN, GCN and GAT trained by degree prediction, pairwise node distance, graph partitioning and PageRank prediction respectively.
-Particularly, SELAR provides 3.6\% improvement compared to MTL in trained GCN with degree prediction, pairwise node distance, PageRank prediction and graph partitioning.
-Interestingly, learning with various auxiliary tasks combinations, especially SELAR, on GTN improves 4.1\% on average across all auxiliary task combinations compared to the vanilla learning scheme (only primary task).
-We observe that a model with more capacity (e.g., GTN) on heterogeneous graph can be helpful for the primary task by learning to perform well in various auxiliary tasks.\\
+Table~\ref{tab:multiple} shows that employing multiple auxiliary tasks could benefit base models in various settings.
+As expected, in combinations of multiple auxiliary tasks, SELAR consistently outperforms most base models trained by vanilla learning schemes only with the primary task (denoted as `\textbf{-}') as well as multi-task learning (denoted as \textbf{MTL}).
+For instance, SELAR provides more optimized auxiliary learning resulting in 2.8\% and 2.9\% improvement on SGC and GTN trained by pairwise node distance and has 3.2\% gains on GAT trained by PageRank prediction.
+Particularly, SELAR provides 3.9\% improvement compared to MTL in trained GCN with degree prediction, pairwise node distance, PageRank prediction, and graph partitioning.
+Interestingly, learning with various auxiliary task combinations, especially SELAR, on GTN and GCN improves 3.9\% and 3.0\% on average across all auxiliary task combinations compared to the vanilla learning scheme (only primary task).
+There are cases where auxiliary tasks interfere with the primary task and especially MTL often shows marginal degradation.
+In comparison, SELAR show no degradation compared to Vanilla except for GIN cases.